11/12

 - Be more familiar with problem solving, replacement of the infected graft using bovine material.

-Co-convenor: Elixène Jean-Baptiste (Nice, FRANCE), Andrea Kahlberg (Milano, ITALY)
+Co-convenor: Elixène Jean-Baptiste (Nice, FRANCE), Andrea Kahlberg (Milano, ITALY), Bernard Peeters (Gent, BELGIUM), Benjamin Sandholdt (Copenhagen, DENMARK), Sabine Wipper (Innsbruck, AUSTRIA)

 12/12